ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 hover either right skid low or left skid low, depending on which way the main rotor turns.
 The ArduCopter software has a parameter, ATC_HOVR_RLL_TRIM, to compensate for this phenomenon.
-To tune the hover trims first set this parameter to zero, load the helicopter with its normal payload, and hover the helicopter in no-wind conditions in Stabilize flight mode.
-Note which way the helicopter wants to drift if you center the cyclic pitch.

-When you leveled your swashplate during head setup you likely used a special tool designed for the task.
-However, swashplate level in static conditions on the bench does not always equate to swashplate level in dynamic conditions in flight due to frame flex and other issues.
-After noting which way the helicopter wants to drift in hover, bring it back to the bench, place it on a level surface and verify that the flight controller's trims are set properly for the angle the flight controller was installed in the frame at.
-Measure the actual frame angle in pitch and roll with your digital pitch gauge.
+To tune the hover trims first set this parameter to zero, place the helicopter on a level surface and verify that the flight controller's trims are set properly for the angle the flight controller was installed in the frame at.

+The AHRS trim values that we will change are normally set during the accelerometer calibration.
+But in the real world the flight controller was likely not installed perfectly "true" and helicopters are very hard to calibrate the accelerometer with the flight controller already installed.
+So we compensate using the following method:

+Measure the actual frame angle (on a portion of the frame that is perpendicular to the mainshaft) in pitch and roll with your digital pitch gauge.
 Connected to your ground station software with MavLink, note the pitch and roll angle the flight controller is "seeing".
 Adjust the AHRS_TRIM_X and AHRS_TRIM_Y values so the flight controller "sees" the identical frame angle you measured with the digital pitch gauge.

-Now take the helicopter out, hover it again in no-wind conditions and note which way it tends to drift.
-You will need to adjust your servo trims until it hovers hands-off in Stabilize.
-For instance, if it drifts back you will need to raise the elevator servo trim.
-If it drifts left you will need to raise the trim for Servo #1 and lower the trim for Servo #2 (conventional swash).
-Adjust the trims until you get the hands-off hover.

-**Important Note** - do not use the radio trims at all.
-Make sure they are centered.
-Do not merely adjust the AHRS trims to get a hands-off hover.
-The AHRS trims may work for a multi-rotor aircraft with poorly aligned arms or motors.
-But with helicopters we need to know where true swash level is in dynamic flight.
-And the flight controller needs to be measuring the true frame angle of the aircraft, and not some arbitrary angle that is compensating for the flight controller not being "true" with real swash level in dynamic flight.

-Once you get a hands-off hover note in the logs how many degrees of roll compensation is required to counter tail rotor "side blow".
+The above is necessary so we can accurately measure the roll angle to set the ATC_HOVR_RLL_TRIM.
+The flight controller now "knows" when the mainshaft is perfectly vertical.

+Load the helicopter with its normal payload, and hover the helicopter in no-wind conditions in Stabilize flight mode.
+Land it and pull the log, noting the roll angle that you had to hold with the stick to keep the helicopter from drifting.
 Enter this value in the ATC_HOVR_RLL_TRIM parameter in centidegrees.
 For a CW turning main rotor if it took 3.5 degrees of right roll to compensate, enter 350.
 Negative values are for a CCW turning main rotor that requires left roll to compensate.

+**Important Note** - do not use the radio trims at all.
+Make sure they are centered.

-After setting the ATC_HOVR_RLL_TRIM now re-adjust the trims for Servo #1 and Servo #2 (conventional swashplate) to once again achieve the hands-off hover in no-wind conditions in Stabilize flight mode.
+After setting the ATC_HOVR_RLL_TRIM now hover the helicopter again.
+If it still drifts make adjustments to the AHRS trims for x and y as necessary to stop the drifting in Stabilize flight mode.
+Things are slightly different in flight, due to flexing of the frame, than they are on the bench.
+So this requires some in- flight adjustments to be made to AHRS trims.

 Your helicopter is now trimmed properly.
 This trimming procedure makes the difference between a helicopter that is difficult to handle vs one that flies with true scale quality and handling.
 Improper trimming is often the cause of "tail bounce" or excessive sensitivity in the roll axis.

 Adjusting I-gains For High-Speed Autonomous Flight
 ===================================================